 We typically require a significant amount of cash to meet our capital requirements, including the expansion of our production capacity, as well as to fund our operations.
-As of June 30, 2017, we had approximately RMB6.63 billion (US\$978.6 million) in outstanding short-term borrowings (including the current portion of long-term bank borrowings), RMB467.5 million (US\$69.0 million) in outstanding long-term bank borrowings (excluding the current portion) and approximately RMB68 thousand (US\$10 thousand) in convertible senior notes.
+As of September 30, 2020, we had RMB10.15 billion (US\$1.49 billion) in outstanding short-term borrowings (including the current portion of long-term bank borrowings and failed sale-leaseback financing) and RMB4.91 billion (US\$722.6 million) in outstanding long-term bank borrowings (excluding the current portion of long-term bank borrowings and failed sale-leaseback financing).

-In November 2014, we signed a US\$20.0 million two-year credit agreement with Wells Fargo Bank, National Association, or Wells Fargo.
-The credit limit was raised to US\$40.0 million in June 2015 and further to US\$60.0 million in July 2016 through amendments to the credit agreement.
-Borrowings under the new credit agreement have been used to support our working capital and business operations in the United States.
+In November 2014, we signed a US\$20.0 million two-year credit agreement with Wells Fargo Bank, National Association ("Wells Fargo"), the term of which was later extended to November 2024.
+The credit limit was raised to US\$40.0 million in June 2015, to US\$60.0 million in July 2016 and further to US\$90.0 million in January 2020 through amendments to the credit agreement.
+Borrowings under the credit agreement would be used to support our working capital and business operations in the United States.

-In May 2015, we signed a US\$20.0 million bank facility agreement with Barclay Bank, which was subsequently raised to US\$40.0 million, to support our working capital and business operations.
-In August 2015, we signed a RMB700.0 million loan agreement with The Export-Import Bank of China.
-In
+In May 2015, we signed a US\$20.0 million three-year bank facility agreement with Barclay Bank, which was subsequently raised to US\$40.0 million, to support our working capital and business operations.
+The term of this bank facility has been extended to March 2021.